-A grade appeal affords recourse to a student who has evidence or believes that evidence exists to show that they have been assigned an inappropriate grade.
-In appealing a grade, the burden of proof is always on the student.
-Each student has the right to due process in any grade appeal matter.
-No adverse action will be taken against any student for initiating the grade appeal process.
-In each instance, all involved parties will work towards a resolution that ensures high academic standards, acceptable performance and fairness.
-Every effort will be made to expedite a solution to the concern at the informal level.
+In appealing a grade, the burden of proof always rests on the student.
+Students will be afforded due process in all grade appeal or academic grievance matters and no adverse action will be taken against them for initiating either process.
+In every instance, all involved parties will work toward a resolution that ensures high academic standards, acceptable performance and fairness.
+Every effort will be made to discover a solution at the informal level.